ZhouJiaHuan/block-detection-OpenCV/README.md

 # block-detection-OpenCV
-A specified color block/cube detection with the camera
+A specified color block/cube detection with the camera.
+The codes are implemented with OpenCV 2.4.13 in visual studio 2013.

 This is the visual part codes for the Dobot to grab the block/cube in specified color and detet the black slot (where the block be put on).